 Join Us For Our Monthly Meetings

 Everyone is welcome to join!
-Our meetings take place the 2nd Tuesday of each month from 6:00-7:30 pm via Zoom.
+Our meetings take place the 2nd Tuesday of each month from 6:00-7:30 pm via In-Person at Howell EMS (1911 Tooley Rd, Howell, MI) and Zoom.
 To learn more contact us via email at firstname.lastname@example.org.